 Thomas Fabisiak is a consultant with the Center for Compassion, Integrity, and Secular Ethics on the Chillon Project.
 He currently co-directs Candler School of Theology's Certificate in Theological Studies Program at Lee Arrendale State Prison.
 For the last three years, Fabisiak has taught college level courses in the Certificate Program and now oversees the new Advanced Certificate, in which graduates of the program carry out independent research and service projects.
 During this time, Fabisiak also served as a Graduate Fellow, Writing Scholar, and Graduate Writing Advisor in Emory University's Writing Center, Writing Program, and Graduate Writing Support Service.

-Brendan Ozawa-de Silva is Associate Professor of Psychology in the Department of Positive Human Development and Social Change and Associate Director for the Center for Compassion, Integrity and Secular Ethics at Life University.
-He also serves as Associate Director for Buddhist Studies and Practice at Drepung Loseling Monastery and as a senior instructor for Emory University’s Cognitively-Based Compassion Training program.
-Dr. Ozawa-de Silva received his doctorate (D.Phil.) from Oxford University in Modern History in 2003, an M.Phil. in Russian and East European Studies from Oxford University, and a Master of Theological Studies from Boston University.
-In 2015 he completed a second doctorate at Emory University in Religion that examined methods for cultivating compassion through meditation in the context of contemporary research in psychology and neuroscience.
-From 2003 to 2012 he worked in various capacities at Emory University, including Visiting Professor at the Candler School of Thoelogy, Religious Life Scholar for Buddhism in the Office of Religious Life, and Program Coordinator for the Dalai Lama’s Visits in 2007 and 2010.
-He has taught undergraduate and graduate courses at Emory University, the University of Chicago, Life University, and on study abroad trips to Dharamsala, India.
+Brendan Ozawa-de Silva serves as Associate Director for the Center for Compassion, Integrity and Secular Ethics at Life University.
+His full-time appointment is as Associate Director for Emory University’s Center for Contemplative Science and Compassion-Based Ethics, where he is responsible for Emory’s SEE (Social, Emotional and Ethical) Learning program, a worldwide K-12 educational curriculum based on compassion and secular ethics.
+He also serves as Associate Director for Buddhist Studies and Practice at Drepung Loseling Monastery and as a level 2 certified instructor for Emory University’s Cognitively-Based Compassion Training program.
+Dr. Ozawa-de Silva received his doctorates from Oxford University and Emory University, as well as Master’s degrees from Boston University and Oxford University.
+He has taught as a Visiting Professor at the Candler School of Theology at Emory University, as Associate Professor of Psychology at Life University from 2013-2017, and served as Program Coordinator for the Dalai Lama’s Visits at Emory University in 2007 and 2010.
+He also served as the founding director for the Chillon Project, Life University’s program to bring degree programs to incarcerated students and correctional staff in Georgia.
+Dr. Ozawa-de Silva also serves as Associate Editor for the Journal of Healthcare, Science and the Humanities, and as a Founding Board member of the Alliance for Higher Education in Prison.
 Dr. Ozawa-de Silva’s chief interest lies in bringing secular ethics—the cultivation of basic human values—into education and society.
 His research focuses on the psychological, social and ethical dimensions of prosocial emotions and their cultivation, with a focus on compassion and forgiveness.
-He is currently involved in half a dozen meditation studies in Atlanta and in Japan, and has received multiple grants to fund these studies.
+He has been involved in a dozen meditation studies in Atlanta and in Japan, and has received multiple grants to fund these studies.
 He has worked to bring compassion training into elementary schools in the Atlanta area, to foster children in Georgia’s foster care program, to women in domestic violence situations, and to incarcerated persons in state correctional facilities in Georgia.
 This work is featured in the book Compassion: Bridging Science and Practice and in the documentary film, Raising Compassion.
-Dr. Ozawa-de Silva also serves as Associate Editor for the Journal of Healthcare, Science and the Humanities.
 He has published recent articles and book chapters on the secularization and scientific study of contemplative practices, scientific research on compassion meditation and its benefits, suicide and mental health in Japan, the mind/body relationship in Tibetan Buddhism and Tibetan medicine, and the introduction of contemplative practices and pedagogy into education.

 Tali graduated from the University of Georgia with a Bachelor’s in Psychology and Minor in Cognitive Science.
 She worked as a Research Assistant in the Human Biofactors and Vision Science Laboratory under the supervision of Lisa Renzi, Ph.D. in the Psychology Department, where she investigated the relationships between macular pigment optical density and cognitive function in unimpaired and mildly cognitively impaired adults.
 She currently works as the Administrative Research Assistant for the Center for Compassion, Integrity, and Secular Ethics.